imulki/serenade/README.md

 ```

 ### Recipes
-The README instructions are a work in progress.
-Detailed instructions will be available by Mar.
-21 at the latest.

 A recipe for training a model (with pretrained models) is provided.
 Please refer to the README file in the recipe directory for more details.
 ```
 cd egs/gtsinger/ssc1